Claroprot/claro-format/README.md

-Sure, here’s the complete README.md that we’ve developed for your GitHub repository.
-You can simply copy and paste this into the README.md file of your GitHub repository.

 # Claro: Next-Gen Document Vault & Format Standardization

 Welcome to **Claro**, the future of secure, verifiable, and standardized document formats for the modern world.
 Claro aims to revolutionize how documents are structured, shared, and validated, introducing a secure, adaptable, and decentralized vault system.
 Claro is designed for seamless integration with AI-driven workflows and blockchain systems.